nuwave/lighthouse/docs/master/api-reference/directives.md

 ```

 The function receives the value of the parent field as its single argument and must
-return an Object Type.
-You can get the appropriate Object Type from Lighthouse's type registry.
+resolve an Object Type from Lighthouse's `TypeRegistry`.

 ```php
 <?php